-The Legal Clinic runs once a month or so and the one hour appointments are usually with private family lawyers who generously donate their time to volunteer at our Service.
+The Legal Clinic runs once a month or so and the one hour appointments are with private family lawyers who generously donate their time to volunteer at our Service.
 The appointments will usually take place at our Offices, but telephone appointments can and may be arranged.

 Appointments are booked one clinic at a time and we ask that clients using this service and who are able to, to pay $20 as a contribution to the administrative costs of running the Legal Clinic.

 We do not provide advice about financial or child support agreements.

-You will need to contact Family Law Practitioners Association of WA to find an accredited family law specialist for advice about a financial agreement.
+You will need to contact the Family Law Practitioners Association of WA to find an accredited family law specialist for advice about a financial agreement.

 Who the Legal Clinic can help?

 The Legal Clinic is designed to assist women who need legal advice about their family law financial matter, who do not have a lawyer and who cannot afford one.

-The Legal Clinic is not suitable for women who have ongoing or complex family court proceedings as the Legal Clinic appointments are only one hour and our lawyers (most of whom volunteer their time) do not have the time to review the court documents required for them to provide you with legal advice for your situation.
+The Legal Clinic is not suitable for women who have ongoing or complex Family Court proceedings as the Legal Clinic appointments are only one hour and our volunteer lawyers do not have the time to review the court documents required for them to provide you with the legal advice for your situation.

 Requesting a Legal Clinic Appointment